What Are Virtual Learning Platforms?

 Virtual Learning Platform #6 – WizIQ

 Another option for a virtual learning platform is WizIQ.
-This LMS comes with standard features including live learning with HD video conferencing, a course builder, tests and assessments, reports and analytics, and mobile learning.
+This virtual classroom software comes with standard features including live learning with HD video conferencing, a course builder, tests and assessments, reports and analytics, and mobile learning.

 Additionally, it also has a payment gateway where you can turn your training into eCommerce.
 This can make it a good solution if you are looking to sell training as a side job.